dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 ![Listing Docker Networks](images/docker-networks/docker-network-list.png)

-There are three networks that are present by default in all Docker Installations - **Bridge**, **Host** and **None**.
+Three networks are present by default in all Docker Installations - **Bridge**, **Host** and **None**.
 The network types are also referred to as **Network Drivers**.

 There are additional network drivers (types) that can be downloaded and used in Docker as well.
-Some of these are provided by Docker while some are provided by third party vendors.
-Docker Networks are designed to be plug and play so once downloaded without any setup they can be used.
-Behind the scenes Docker uses platform specific features like iptables, port forwarding, virtual network devices to implement the different network types.
+Some of these are provided by Docker while some are provided by third-party vendors.
+Docker Networks are designed to be plug-and-play so once downloaded without any setup they can be used.
+Behind the scenes, Docker uses platform-specific features like iptables, port forwarding, and virtual network devices to implement the different network types.
 This is considered an implementation detail and should be left to Docker to manage.

 #### Bridge Driver

 ![Container Bridge Network|600](images/docker-networks/docker-bridge-network.png)

-The bridge driver allows to connect separate networks together (Similar to physical Bridge Device).
-Docker creates an vertical interface called `docker0`.
+The bridge driver allows connecting of separate networks together (Similar to a physical Bridge Device).
+Docker creates a virtual interface called `docker0`.
 This virtual interface is connected to the network interface on the host system.
-The host system interface is in turn is connected to the gateway (router/switch) from where it is connected to the internet.
+The host system interface is in turn connected to the gateway (router/switch) from where it is connected to the internet.

-When a new container that uses host network is created it is connected to the `docker0` interface using `veth` (Virtual Ethernet Device).
-Virtual Ethernet Device can be taught of as a Ethernet cable that is connected from a container to a switch. `veth` creates a virtual tunnel which allows data to flow to and from the container and `docker0` interface.
-From here the packets travels to the network interface on the host system from where the packets can reach the internet.
+When a new container that uses the host network is created it is connected to the `docker0` interface using `veth` (Virtual Ethernet Device).
+A virtual Ethernet Device can be taught of as an Ethernet cable that is connected from a container to a switch. `veth` creates a virtual tunnel that allows data to flow to and from the container and `docker0` interface.
+From here the packets travel to the network interface on the host system from where the packets can reach the internet.

-Docker containers when created contain an network interface `eth0`  which with the help of `veth` is connect to a port on the virtual docker network interface.
-The `docker0` interface has its own namespace which means it has its own DNS, iptables, routes rules, etc. and none of the network stack components are shared with the host system interface.
+Docker containers when created contain a network interface `eth0`  which with the help of `veth` is connected to a port on the virtual docker network interface.
+The `docker0` interface has a separate namespace which means it has separate DNS, iptables, routes rules, etc. and none of the network stack components are shared with the host system interface.

 Docker allows us to also create custom bridge networks.
-In this case instead of `docker0` a different virtual interface, that has its own namespace will be created.
-This custom bridge interface will also be connect to the `eth0` interface of our host similar to `docker0`.
+In this case, instead of `docker0` a different virtual interface, that has a different namespace will be created.
+This custom bridge interface will also be connected to the `eth0` interface of our host similar to `docker0`.

 When a port is exposed by the container on the bridge network.
-Docker automatically behind a scenes creates firewall rules that forward that port to the specified port on the host system, this is why when `-p` flag is used the container becomes accessible on the host network.
+Docker automatically behind the scenes creates firewall rules that forward that port to the specified port on the host system, this is why when the `-p` flag is used the container becomes accessible on the host network.

 Containers that are connected to the same interface can communicate with each other without exposing any ports by using their container (host) names.
-We can use container names as the bridge networks have their own DNS server which resolves the host name of the container to its IP address.
-Containers connected to the same network behave in the same way as physical devices connected in a local network.
+We can use container names as the bridge networks have their own DNS server which resolves the hostname of the container to its IP address.
+Containers connected to the same network behave in the same way as physical devices connected to a local network.

-While its true that all custom bridge networks have their own DNS server, this is not true for the default bridge network.
-On this network containers can only connect to each other using IP Addresses unless explicitly connected using the `--link` option.
-The default bridge network is not recommended to be used in production environment it is only retained for legacy applications and backwards compatibility.
-When we create a container and don't specify a network it is always connects to the default bridge network.
+While it's true that all custom bridge networks have their own DNS server, this is not true for the default bridge network.
+On this network, containers can only connect using IP Addresses unless explicitly connected using the `--link` option.
+The default bridge network is not recommended to be used in a production environment it is only retained for legacy applications and backward compatibility.
+When we create a container and don't specify a network it always connects to the default bridge network.

-More details about the differences between the default bridge network and the user defined bridge network can be found in link (5) in the references section.
+More details about the differences between the default bridge network and the user-defined bridge network can be found in link (5) in the references section.

 #### Host Driver

 ![Docker Host Network|600](images/docker-networks/docker-host-network.png)

 The host driver allows a container to directly bind to the network interface of the host system.
-The containers network stack is not isolated from the host in this mode, the container uses the same network namespace as the host system.
+The container's network stack is not isolated from the host in this mode, the container uses the same network namespace as the host system.

-As the container is not running in its own isolated network it does not get its own IP Address either.
+As the container is not running in its isolated network it does not get a separate IP Address either.
 When a port is opened on the container it causes the same port to be opened on the IP Address of the host system.

-Host network is supposed to be faster then bridge mode as there is no need for DNS, NAT (Network Address Translation) and other proxies between the host systems network and docker virtual network though in practice this will not be noticeable unless the container exposes a large amount of ports.
+The host network is supposed to be faster than bridge mode as there is no need for DNS, NAT (Network Address Translation) and other proxies between the host systems network and docker virtual network though in practice this will not be noticeable unless the container exposes a large number of ports.

 Host driver only works on Linux and is **not supported on Windows and MacOS**